fscj-4raxhel/intro-to-computing/notes/chapter7.md

 In short, sounds are represented as a collection of samples, which are integer values representing the voltage of the voltages recorded by the ADC.

 ## Normalization of Sound
+Since the amplitudes are represented as integer values, they have ranges of values.
+When we scale up the amplitude of samples in a sound to make it louder, there is a risk that the new amplitude value get out of the range of its sample size can represent.
+The sound is distorted.
+This is called clipping.
+To make the sound as loud as possible without clipping we need to normalize the sound with two passes.

+In the first pass, we figure out the maximum amplitude which in turn determines the factor by which we scale the amplitudes.
+And in the second pass we modify the amplitudes.

+We need two pass partially because of the iterator we use can't go backwards or reset to the beginning.
+So for two passes, we need two iterators.